Saltfarmer/BBC-recommendation-system/README.md

 The very first step I choose the value that I need to consider when creating the prototype of the Recommendation System.
 Here there are two main stakeholders that I consider when creating the prototype.
 The service provider which is BBC and the user.
 Then I look for the value from those two.
 From the service provider perspective, they value providing the creative, highest quality, and distinctive output and services to users.
 From the user perspective, they consider trustworthiness and transparency.

 The next step is to gather all of the metadata that might be useful for my recommendation system.
 Starting from the Title, Description, Images, Url, Category, and Keywords.
 I am using the `BeautifulSoup4` library to get all metadata from all the articles that have been gathered or provided before (credit to Mr. Heikmann).
-Then I save all the metadata from all articles to process it later as a recommendation system later as a Comma Separable Value files.
+Then I save all the metadata from all articles to process it later as a recommendation system later as a Comma Separable Valuefiles.

 The final step is I put the design of my recommendation system that has in mind into the code using `Streamlit`.
 In the system, first I provide the user with a completely random recommendation as a starter.
 Then using K-Means clustering, I am trying to provide the user the recommendation from BBC content according to cluster and the genre of the article.
+K-Means clustering create `k` cluster from vectorized value from the description of the content.

 The clustering itself works by the `k` cluster that the user is free to choose starts from 2-10 clusters.
 Then, the system will vectorize the description of the article with TF-IDF vectorization of all articles.
 The vectorized words are important for the program to understand the value of words on every article.
 The values then can be used for the K-Means algorithm to create a cluster.